gavinomelia/elixir_exercism/elixir/grade-school/README.md

 # Grade School
+Simulate students in a school.

+Each student is in a grade.

 Write a small archiving program that stores students' names along with the grade that they are in.

+### Add
+Add a student to a particular grade in school.
+### Grade
+Return the names of the students in a particular grade.
+### Sort
+Sorts the school by grade and name.

 In the end, you should be able to: